nikhilkhandelwal006/React-Practice/README.md

 - **Global State**: Manage app-wide state with the `useContext` hook.
 - **Routing**: Create multi-page applications with React Router.
 - **Form Handling**: Simplify and validate forms using `react-hook-form`.
+- **Redux Toolkit**: Manage complex state with Redux Toolkit.
+- **useRef Hook**: Understand how to manage references to DOM elements or mutable variables.

 ---